Be-Secure/BeSLab/AISecurityLabSetupGuide.md

   * **GitLab Merge Request (MR):** Developers or other stakeholders can submit changes to the asset list file via a GitLab Merge Request.
 This allows Security Analysts to review and approve the submission before it's merged into the main branch, providing an approval gate.
   * **API Integration (Advanced):** For more sophisticated integration, scripts or internal tools could interact with the GitLab API to update the asset lists, potentially triggered by events in other systems (e.g., a new project created in an internal registry).

-The Git-based submission process, whether manual or via MR, is conceptually illustrated in **Diagram 3: Project/Model Onboarding Flow**
+The Git-based submission process, whether manual or via MR, is conceptually illustrated in **Diagram 3**
 ![Project/Model Onboarding Flow (Git-based)](./docs/images/Diagram3BeSLabProjectModelOnboardingWorkflow.png)
+**Diagram 3: Project/Model Onboarding Flow**

 #### <a id="3.2.2">**3.2.2 Running Security Assessments**</a>
   Assessments are executed using the defined BeSPlaybooks, which orchestrate the use of BeSEnvironments and BeSPlugins .
 The separation of these components provides modularity—allowing environments to be reused across playbooks, or playbooks to run different sets of plugins—but requires careful coordination to ensure they work together correctly.